 You can find this antioxidant in grapes, mulberries, raw cacao, and pomegranate.
 Of course, you need to consume dark chocolate because milk chocolate does not have raw cacao at all.
 Muscadine grapes have the highest level of resveratrol thanks to the thick skin and numerous amount of seeds.
 Red wine has a high concentration of resveratrol too.

-Resveratrol is natural compound.
-The chemical name is 3,4′, 5-trihydroxystilbene.
-It is not easy to pronounce, isn’t?
+Resveratrol is a natural compound.
+Its chemical name is 3,4′, 5-trihydroxystilbene.

 In nature, resveratrol acts as the protective agent in the plants guarding them against fungus, injury, and various stress factors such as cold or heat.